Decoding L5-S1 Herniation: The Link Between Lower Back Pain, Sciatica, and Referred Abdominal Pain

 Understanding Referred Abdominal Pain in Spinal Conditions

-In rare cases of L5-S1 herniation, especially large ones that push forward or laterally, the irritation can be deep enough to mimic pain patterns typically associated with the pelvis or lower abdomen.
+In rare cases of L5-S1 herniation, especially large ones that push forward or laterally, the irritation can be deep enough to activate these referred pain pathways.
 The discomfort is not caused by the stomach itself, but rather by the irritated nerves of the lumbosacral plexus near the spine.
 In effect, the spinal problem generates a painful signal that the brain misinterprets as coming from the front of the body.
-This is a crucial distinction, as the source of the pain remains the spine, not a visceral organ.

 Indirect Causes: Posture, Stress, and Secondary Digestive Issues

-Effective symptom management requires acknowledging that these secondary GI issues, while not caused by the disc, are real consequences of untreated discogenic pain.
+Effective symptom management requires acknowledging that these secondary GI issues, while not caused directly by the disc, are real consequences of untreated discogenic pain.

 Diagnosis and Conservative Symptom Management